 In order to facilitate the implementation of this CMM, Members and CNCPs shall, as appropriate, ensure that national information systems allow for the direct electronic exchange of information on port State measures between them and with the NPFC Secretariat, with due regard to appropriate confidentiality requirements.

+Members and CNCPs may choose to use the GIES for the requirements under paragraphs [4(a), 4(b), 6, 13 and 23(i)].
+These Members and CNCPs shall notify this choice to the NPFC Secretariat before the entry into force of this CMM.
+The NPFC Secretariat shall contact the GIES to collect this information and post it as indicated in the paragraphs referenced above.
+Members and CNCPs are encouraged to use the GIES to facilitate the information exchange requirements set out in this measure.
+If a Member or CNCP chooses to use the GIES after entry into force of this CMM, that Member or CNCP shall notify the NPFC Secretariat of its intent and the date it plans to start using the GIES.

 Members and CNCPs are encouraged to enter into bilateral agreements/arrangements that allow for joint inspections and an inspector exchange programme designed to promote cooperation, share information, and educate each participating Member’s or CNCP’s inspectors on inspection strategies and methodologies which promote compliance with NPFC CMMs.

 The NPFC Secretariat will report annually on the implementation of this CMM.

-This CMM shall enter into force on 1 April [2027] [2028].
+This CMM shall enter into force on 1 April 2028.

+Notwithstanding paragraph 39, a Member or CNCP may implement this CMM before the entry into force on a voluntary basis.

 ANNEX A